subminu/CS10/README.md

    * Probability list (types=[“meteoroid”]*(1+level)+[“power”] in “create_map” function)

      The reason why we were able to change the probability of Thanos’ attack was because we used this list.

+3. **What is your purpose of the local(or instance) variables?**

+   * IronMan.heart

+     An instance variable of the Iron Man class, which is an important factor in determining the game's winning or losing.

+   * result

+     a local variable, which is parameter of *show_game_over(result)*

+     If all of the heart(IronMan.heart) is losed after being attacked by the Thanos, the result is to receive the text "Lose" and display the corresponding loss_text on the screen.
+     Conversely, if the heart reaches the Thanos, the result is to receive the text "Win" and display the corresponding win_text on the screen.

+   * scroll

+     a local variable, which is parameter of *animate(scroll)*

+     This parameter(boolean) determines the speed of the Iron Man displayed at the bottom of the game screen.
+If the value of this variable is true as boolean, run the process function so that the Iron Man at the bottom of the game screen can move.

+   * damage

+     a local variable, which is parameter of *show_stamina(self,damage)*

+     Local variable with boolean value.
+If the value is true, the IronMan.heart value is reduced to 1 and the number of hearts seen on the game screen is also reduced by one.

 ## Functions & Thread